Smruthi3/END2/Session5-Assignment/README.md

 ### Data Augmentation

-The following augmentation techniques are tried:
+Following augmentation techniques are performed:

 **Back Translation**

-Intially tried for all the sentences in the training data set.
+Intially this technique is tried for all the sentences in the training data set.
 It look lot of time but did not convert more than few sentences so for the demonstartion purpose the below mentioned approuch is used

 Due to following limitations of the package only a random smaple of 10 sentences (why 10 just randonly chosen) are taken and performed this augmentation.
 Germen language is chosen here (one can choose multiple langauges too)